FurkanGozukara/Stable-Diffusion/Tutorials/AI-Music-Generation-Audiocraft-Tutorial.md

 --inbrowser     Automatically open the Gradio link in web browser
 ```

+### Some prompting info from @Duemellon

+But, here's a generality:

+120bpm - beats per minute.
+Typical dance songs are 120.
+Most ballads are 90-100.
+A real slow song is 70-85.
+140+ is the kinda stuff for raves, techno, & dub

+320kbps 48khz - these ensure quality of the recordings, reducing hiss & usually expanding the sound range.
+These numbers are just rather high for an MP3 recording but not near the values of a raw audio recording.
+Don't apply this to sound that is supposed to be LOFI (like Lofi hip hop) because it undoes their intent : ) 22kbps quality should start sounding like you're listening to a song through a telephone or through a megaphone

+4/4, 3/4, 5/4, 2/4, etc -- This would have to get into a bit more about music theory that would be applicable here.
+Just know the majority of American pop songs (the huge VAST majority) is 4/4.
+Slow jams & waltz are 3/4 (ballads & such).
+5/4 & others are more for non-US audiences that have a Spanish influence.
+13/8, 11/8, 10/7, etc. "weird" numbers would be for jazz

+Have fun with that stuff!

+All together it looks like:

+* 4/4 100bpm 320kbps 48khz motown groove
+* 3/4 105bpm 320kbps 48khz piano only baroque
+* 110bpm 64kbps 16khz lofi hiphop summer smooth

 ### More info about Top-k, Top-p, Temperature and Classifier Free Guidance from ChatGPT